KNVO (TV)

 KNVO (channel 48) is a television station licensed to McAllen, Texas, United States, serving the Lower Rio Grande Valley as an affiliate of the Spanish-language network Univision.
-It is owned by Entravision Communications alongside Fox affiliate KFXV, channel 60 (and translators KMBH-LD and KXFX-CD), primary CW+ affiliate and secondary PBS member KCWT-CD (channel 21), and Class A UniMás affiliate KTFV-CD (channel 32).
+It is owned by Entravision Communications alongside Fox affiliate KFXV, channel 60 (and translators KMHB-LD and KXFX-CD), PBS member station KMBH-CD (channel 21), and Class A UniMás affiliate KTFV-CD (channel 32).
 The stations share studios on North Jackson Road in McAllen; KNVO's transmitter is located on Farm to Market Road 493 near Donna, Texas.

 History

 The Federal Communications Commission (FCC) granted an original construction permit on October 9, 1983, to build a television station licensed in McAllen.
 Originally, the station was approved to broadcast on UHF channel 48 with 4,071 kW effective radiated power, but was later changed to 3,162 kW on April 16, 1992.
 The station made its debut on October 12, 1992.
 During the station's first years on the air, KNVO quickly became the highest-rated station in the market.

 In 1996, LS Broadcasting, Ltd., Mundo Vision Broadcasting Company and Larry Safir sold KNVO to Entravision Communications for $24.8 million.
 The sale was completed on January 24, 1997.

-On October 11, 2001, the Federal Communications Commission granted a permit to construct the station's digital facilities (requested in 1999).
+On October 11, 2001, the FCC granted a permit to construct the station's digital facilities (requested in 1999).
 The station completed construction of its full-power digital facilities in June 2006, and was granted a license on June 26, 2007.